danisaleem/Simple-Neural-Network-Algorithm-Python/README.md

-# Simple-Decision-Tree-Algorithm-Python
+# Simple-Neural-Network-Algorithm-Python

-A simple python script that implements Decision Tree Algorithm and classify on a very small test data set
+A simple python program that implements Neural Network Algorithm to perform classification using feed forward and back propagation passes on small test data set

 Use Jupyter NoteBook.